Archive for the 'News' Category

 The 10-storey wolf mural, which was painted on the Highland Tower in Thompson, Manitoba, is an exact reproduction of Robert Bateman’s wolf sketch, which was drawn in 1990.
 Bateman, a Canadian artist and internationally acclaimed wildlife painter, is best known for realism style paintings that reflect our natural world, wildlife, nature and the environment.

-Permission to duplicate or photograph the mural or any Spirit Way wolf statue for the purposes of generating revenue or unauthorized uses must be obtained from Spirit Way Inc., a Thompson non-profit organization, that initiated the mural and statue project.
-Spirit Way Inc. has been granted unlimited rights for reproduction and has written agreements for such with all artists.
+The copyright will protect the Robert Bateman’s work from being duplicated or plagiarized.
+Permission to duplicate or photograph the mural must be obtained from Spirit Way Inc., the local community group that initiated the mural project.
+Spirit Way Inc. has been granted unlimited rights for reproduction.

-No charges or infringements will be laid if a photograph of the mural or wolf statues are reproduced for personal use for a scrapbook or souvenir photo.
-However, reproductions such as postcards, posters, brochures, decals, T-shirts, or similar items for the purpose of earning income, must be approved by Spirit Way Inc., and/or in some cases with the original painter, Robert Bateman.
-The Spirit Way Board of Directors will review each request which must be made in writing.
-Any infractions will initiate a cease and desist order or legal proceedings may be pursued.
-The Board will monitor all public reproduction carefully to protect the ownership rights of Spirit Way Inc., Robert Bateman, and the many artists that painted a Spirit Way wolf.
+No charges or infringements will be laid if a photograph of the mural is reproduced for personal use for a scrapbook or souvenir photo.
+However, reproductions such as postcards, posters, brochures, decals, or similar items, for the purpose of earning income, must be approval by Spirit Way Inc., and the original painter, Robert Bateman.
+The Spirit Way Board will review each request, and those deemed worthy will be presented to Bateman.
+Infractions will initiate a cease and desist order, or legal claims may be pursued.
+The Board will monitor all public reproduction carefully to protect the ownership rights of Spirit Way Inc. and Robert Bateman.